About my name

 /ˈsɐŋkɐlp ˈɐnɐn̪t̪ɐˌnɑrɑjɐn/

 Alternative for surname's first two syllables: ɐˈnɐ or ˈɑnɐ.
-Check out the recording below to hear me say it: first for the normal pronunciation, then adapted for my variety of English feel free to rephonologize if you need to, but I'd love if you actually tried!
+Check out the recording below to hear me say it: first for the normal pronunciation, then adapted for my variety of English feel free to rephonologize if you need to, but I'd love it if you actually tried!
 If you feel weird because you think you're putting on an Indian accent...it's because you are and that's how it's pronounced!
 Not a bad thing!
 That's the point! :)

 Also you can call me Sunny if you'd like, most people do!

 Contrary to this site's URL, my last name is Ananthanarayan, not Ananth.
 Some in my family shorten it to just that.
 I prefer using the full last name, and of course use it on publications.
+I didn't want to get a URL that massive though.

 Pronouns